eesmer/DebianDC/docs/Management_of_FSMO_Roles.md

 ### Domain Naming Master
 This role is responsible for domain definitions within the forest area.<br>
+When a domain is added or removed within the Forest, the DC that holds this role is made from the machine.<br>

 ### Infrastructure Master
 ### Domain DNS Master
 ### Forest DNS Master